steinwurf/steinwurf-docs/source/score/wifi_multicast_configuration.rst

 For these reasons you should consider the following configurations:

 * Setting the **DTIM period to 1** will make every beacon a DTIM beacon.
   Multicast/broadcast traffic will be sent after each beacon.
-Set the
 * Set a low **beacon interval e.g. 15ms** (most access points use per default 100ms)